eslamfayad/terasic-de10-nano-kit/code-samples/gpio-leds/gpio-leds-readme.md

 ## Tutorials

 The README files in each of the example folders contain detailed instructions, sample scripts and functions for interacting with the board.

 ### SSH

-If you are using SSH, it is handy to have two terminals open to the same example directory.
+If you are using SSH to access the board, it is handy to have two terminals open to the same example directory.

 1. Display the README file in one terminal (e.g. cat readme_gpio-keys.txt)
 1. Copy the example scripts from this terminal and paste into the second terminal as you progress through the tutorial.

-### VNC
+### VNC client, Synergy soft KVM, or direct connection to keybord, monitor & mouse

-If you are using a VNC client:
+If you are accessing the board in any of the ways described above:

 1. Open the README file with gedit.
 1. Open a terminal window and navigate to the example directory.